Title IX

 The Governing Board is committed to maintaining a safe school environment that is free from harassment and discrimination.
 The Board prohibits, at school or at school-sponsored or school-related activities, sexual harassment targeted at any student by anyone.
 The Board also prohibits retaliatory behavior or action against any person who reports, files a complaint or testifies about, or otherwise supports a complainant in alleging sexual harassment.

-HOW TO FILE A TITLE IX COMPLAINT (AR 5145.71)
+HOW TO FILE A TITLE IX COMPLAINT

-The District strongly encourages students who feel that they are being or have been sexually harassed on school grounds or at a school-sponsored or school-related activity by another student or an adult, or who have experienced off-campus sexual harassment that has a continuing effect on campus, to immediately contact their teacher, the principal, the district's Title IX Coordinator, or any other available school employee.
+The District strongly encourages students and employees who feel that they are being or have been sexually harassed on school grounds or at a school-sponsored or school-related activity by a student or an adult, or who have experienced off-campus sexual harassment that has a continuing effect on campus, to immediately contact their teacher, the principal, the district's Title IX Coordinator, or any other available school employee.
 Any employee who receives a report or observes an incident of sexual harassment shall notify the Title IX Coordinator.

 When any report of unlawful discrimination, including discriminatory harassment, intimidation, retaliation, or bullying, is submitted to or received by the principal or compliance officer, he/she shall inform the student or parent/guardian of the right to file a formal complaint pursuant to the provisions in AR 1312.3 - Uniform Complaint Procedures.